 Weaver stresses that teachers should not underestimate their role in creating diverse and inclusive environments.
 “It’s so important for us, as the adults in the room, to model what we want to happen in our schools,” she says.
 “Diversity activities in the classroom are only one piece of the puzzle—as teachers, we need to model empathy and respect for students of all backgrounds.”

-If you want to grow your teaching skills, Purdue University Global offers several online degree programs in the education field, including Bachelor of Science in Early Childhood Administration, Master of Arts in Teaching, and Master of Science in Education programs.
+If you want to grow your teaching skills, Purdue Global offers several online degree programs in the education field, including Bachelor of Science in Early Childhood Administration, and Master of Science in Education programs.

 Find out more about our programs by contacting us today.